maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 [[/ parsons ]]
 ````

-or they can avoid strings going via Maimxa at all by writing JSON directly
+or they can avoid strings going via Maxima at all by writing JSON directly

 Both these approaches can be combined

 ````
 [[ parsons input="ans1" ]]
 {
   "1":{#proof_steps[1]#},
   "2":"Then there exists an \\(m\\in\\mathbb{Z}\\) such that \\(n=2m+1\\).",
   "3":"\\[ n^2 = (2m+1)^2 = 2(2m^2+2m)+1.\\]\",